-Toki Pona was invented by Sonja Elen Kisa and first published online in 2001.
+Toki Pona was invented by Sonja Lang (née Elen Kisa) and first published online in 2001.
 It is a simple pidgin-like language based on universal human experience designed to express as much as possible with relatively few sounds and words.
 The name toki pona means "good language" or "simple language".

 Toki Pona words come from various languages, including English, Esperanto, Finnish, Acadian French, Croatian, Japanese, Georgian, Lojban, Dutch, Tongan, Tok Pisin, Mandarin Chinese, Cantonese and Welsh.